What is the layout editor?

 Creating layouts for wide and narrow screens (ie responsive design)

-Making layouts change as a screen size changes is called “responsive” design.
+Making layouts change as the screen size changes is called “responsive” design.
 There are several settings that allow you to create responsive layouts.
 They are:

 Using ‘%’, ‘vw’ or ‘vh’ to describe size and distance.
 For example, the width of a component can be a fixed number of pixels (eg ‘500px’) but it can also be expressed as 50% of the space available or 50vw (which means 50% of the screen’s view width regardless of the container a component sits in. ‘vw’ and ‘%’ will effectively be the same if there isn’t a container and the % will refer to the screen width).